Sweet World #1: Laos – Khao Pard

 • Continue to stir until the mixture is glossy.
 Turn down the heat to low and stir for another minute or two.

-• Quickly pour the mixture into a pan or baking dish.
+• Quickly pour the mixture into a pan or baking dish or small ramekins.
 Let the cake cool completely at room temperature.
 This may take an hour or two.

 • Cut into small pieces.
 Toss with grated coconuts.
 Best served the same day but can be stored in the refrigerator for up to three days (at least that’s how long the few pieces that I saved for myself lasted).